rails/rails/guides/source/active_record_validations_callbacks.md

 ### Custom Methods

-You can also create methods that verify the state of your models and add messages to the +errors+ collection when they are invalid.
-You must then register these methods by using the +validate+ class method, passing in the symbols for the validation methods' names.
+You can also create methods that verify the state of your models and add messages to the `errors` collection when they are invalid.
+You must then register these methods by using the `validate` class method, passing in the symbols for the validation methods' names.

 You can pass more than one symbol for each class method and the respective validations will be run in the same order as they were registered.